tvardero/ta.RainWorldModsPublic/README.md

 After adding `winhttp` library, be sure to **UNLOAD ALL** mods in Remix menu, restart, and then load them back again.

 ---

+> I'm playing on macOS / Linux and have a black immovable screen in front / behind the game.

+Ensure you are running the game with Proton version 9.0, not Experimental, not Hotfix.
+Changing Proton version might reset your wineconfig, re-add `winhttp` library if needed (see previous question).

 ## License